viriciti/app-layer-control/README.md

 Since [version], App Layer Control requires a replica set.
 This enables App Layer Control to keep (connected) devices up to date with database changes and reduces code clutter.

 However, this requires you to initiate the replica set within the MongoDB container.
-To do this, go to your terminal and enter: `docker exec -it mongodb /bin/sh`.
-Once you are in the container, enter: `mongo`.
+To do this, go to your terminal and enter: `docker exec -it mongodb mongo`.
 You are now in the [mongo](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo) shell.
 Once inside, execute the following command:

 ```
 rs.initiate({
     _id: "rs0",
     members: [
-        { _id: 0, host: "mongodb:27017" }
+        { _id: 0, host: "localhost:27017" }
     ]
 })
 ```